NancokPS2/Bat-Mutations/README.md

 # Bat-Mutations
-  A mod for cataclysm which adds a bat mutation category
+  A mod for cataclysm which adds a bat mutation category, working as of 0.E-7938

 ## Overview
  This mutation is centered on poor sight and greatly increased hearing with the added benefit of wings, as well as having a repaint of the Antennae mutation.
 A good  choice if you want some of the benefits of the bird category but don't want to sacrifice ALL your durability for it.